jospas/WorkSpacesCostOptimisation/README.md

 Run the script using this command, passing your config file of choice:

-	node WorkSpacesUsage.js config/example.json
+	node code/WorkSpacesUsageScript.js config/example.json

-The script will produce a CSV file containing the raw data, a JSON file containing data about current WorkSpace instances.
+The script will produce the following data files in *./output/*

+1. a CSV file containing the raw data
+2. a JSON file containing data about current WorkSpace instances
+3. a command line script for making the suggested changes
+4. data files regarding the current bundles and public pricing

 It also produces some summary estimates of potential savings for example: